We're having more fun than a human being should be allowed to have here at the EIB network and the Rush Limbaugh program.

 They might be called cigarillos, but if they're made by a machine, you may as well give them to the homeless.

-So the point is every cigar is a large cigar.
+So the point is, every cigar is a large cigar.

-Ten bucks.
+10 bucks.

-The president is threatening to veto.
+The president is threatening to veto it.

-Now, here's here's my problem with this.
+Now, here's my problem with this.

 This is liberalism on the march.